Pimlical Android Help

 If the category/calendar selection field remains at (All), then only displayed categories are searched.
 If, however, there is an explicit category list, then all those categories are searched (regardless of whether or not they are currently displayed) to see if any category in an event matches any category/calendar in that list.

-Most Android devices have a Find button available on all screens, and this button invokes the Find function here.
+If the Android device has a Find button available on all screens, this button will invoke the Find function here.

 Preferences